This cajun butter sauce recipe is easy to pull together and bursting with rich, spicy flavors!

 Use to pour over seafood boil, cooked shrimp, or as a dipping sauce.

-• Dipping Sauce - the easiest way to use this sauce is to serve it with grilled or cooked shrimp, cooked crab, or any other seafood and use it as a dipping sauce or drizzle.
+- Use as a dipping sauce - The easiest way to use this sauce is to serve it with grilled or cooked shrimp, cooked crab, or any other seafood and use it as a dipping sauce or drizzle.

-• Marinade - you can use this sauce as a marinade for shrimp, lobster tails, or even chicken.
+- Use as a marinade - You can use this sauce as a marinade for shrimp, lobster tails, or even chicken.
 Reserve a few tablespoons of sauce, then allow your protein to marinate in the remaining sauce for 30 minutes, and then bake or grill it.
 Top with reserved sauce and serve.

-• Seafood Boil Sauce - use this sauce as part of a seafood boil or crawfish boil.
-Place your seafood in a large stockpot, cover it with water, and boil for recommended cook time.
+- Make a seafood boil - use this sauce as part of a cajun seafood boil.
+Place your fresh seafood in a large stockpot with red potatoes and sweet corn.
+Cover it with water, and boil for recommended cook time.
 Reserve some of the boiling water and mix with the butter sauce.
 Drain the seafood and toss with the butter sauce.

 Here are some optional add-ins and substitution ideas.

-• Cajun Seasoning - you can make your own homemade cajun seasoning.
-Tweak the heat by adding additional cayenne pepper if you'd like a spicier sauce.
+- Cajun Seasoning - you can make your own homemade cajun seasoning.
+Adjust the spice level by adding cayenne pepper if you want a spicy sauce.

 Storage